EnterSub/Project_Data_Analysis/README.md

 5. Upload clearly 2 images of student journal and click to the process button
 6. Wait until all processing will be done and check output with some additional information digital results
 7. If the data is correct collect data using button
-8. For simpler processing you can load another pages of student journal without reloading application
+8. For simpler processing you can load other pages of student journal without reloading application

 ## License
 By continue using the application, You agree that: